-- In section 'Layout', select among the four possibilities of blog display: - blog page only in box layout, - blog page only in standard layout, - blog page in standard layout embedded in a BSCW page including the navigation bar, - blog page in standard layout embedded in an external Web page, e.g., to add some background information about the purpose of the blog or some motivation to contribute to the blog.
+- In section 'Layout', select among the three possibilities of blog display: - blog page only in standard layout, - blog page in standard layout embedded in a BSCW page including the navigation bar, - blog page in standard layout embedded in an external Web page, e.g., to add some background information about the purpose of the blog or some motivation to contribute to the blog.
 In the latter case, enter the URL of this external Web page.